 If you feel like getting further off the beaten track, simply keep walking.
 The further along the paved path you walk, the more crowds and vendors thin out – ideal if you want to enjoy some peace and quiet.

 You’ll find this impressive waterfall 14 miles (22.5 km) from Palenque.
-To get there, you can take one of the colectivos bound for Ocosingo, or join a guided tour which often will take in both Agua Azul and Misol-Há such as this one or this one.
+To get there, you can take one of the colectivos bound for Ocosingo or join a guided tour which often will take in both Agua Azul and Misol-Há.

 Make sure to read my other posts about Mexico: